cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 python -m pip install --upgrade pip
 python -m pip install -e .
 ```
+If you use later a model pretrained with 'darts', conflicts can occur while loading the model, if your version differs from the version with which the model was trained.

 ### **3) An instantiated knowledge graph with a time series**

 In order to forecast a time series, this series has to be instantiated in a RDB.
-It is necessary that the time series instantiation was done with [the time series client](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries).
+It is necessary that the ontology of the time series instantiation equals the one provided by [the time series client](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries).

 ### **4) Endpoints**